alexbepple/spring-mvc-experiments/README.md

 This is a teaching example that shows

 * the different appropriate levels of unit and integration testing with Spring MVC
-* proper use of test doubles (stubs and mocks) as well as ArgumentCaptor
+* proper use of test doubles (stubs and mocks) as well as ArgumentCaptor and custom matchers

 # Getting started